 Convenor and Tutor: Luke Martell, Friston 261, phone (67)8729, email L.Martell@sussex.ac.uk.
-Tutor and person with overall responsibility for the course.
-Luke will have weekly office hours when you can see him without appointment - he will let you know when these are at the start of term.
+Tutor and person with overall responsibility for the module.
+I will have weekly office hours when you can see me without appointment - I'll let you know when these are at the start of term.

-Important information about the course may also be sent to you by email (eg any changes to timetabling arrangements or information which supplements that in this course document).
+Important information about the module may also be sent to you by email (eg any changes to timetabling arrangements or information which supplements that in this module document).
 You should check your email daily.
-You can access your email from off-campus via roundcube on the Sussex website.